Fix Error HelpWindows error code repair guides

 Try this first

-1. Restart your PC and try Windows Update again.
+1. Restart your PC, then try Windows Update again.

-3. Restart your router/modem and confirm the internet works normally.
+3. Restart your router/modem and confirm normal internet access by opening a few websites.

 Want to skip the more advanced repair steps?